JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/El_Libro_de_Urantia_un_libro_para_la_esperanza.md

 In this regard, there is a really revealing paragraph in _The Urantia Book_, in which it is indicated that a Creator Son reserves the right to directly influence the world in which he donated himself as a mortal:

 > _. . .
 A Master Son may at will vary the order of the spiritual adjudication and evolutionary adjustment of the inhabited planets.
-And such Sons do make and carry out the plans of their own choosing in all matters of special planetary needs, in particular regarding the worlds of their creature sojourn and still more concerning the realm of terminal bestowal, the planet of incarnation in the likeness of mortal flesh._ ([UB 21:5.9](/en/The_Urantia_Book/21#p5_9))
+And such Sons do make and carry out the plans of their own choosing in all matters of special planetary needs, in particular regarding the worlds of their creature sojourn and still more concerning the realm of terminal bestowal, the planet of incarnation in the likeness of mortal flesh._ (<a id="a88_424"></a>[UB 21:5.9](/en/The_Urantia_Book/21#p5_9))

 So, it follows, if the same Creator Son of our local universe has a special “love” for the planet of his final bestowal, I don't think our humanity will be allowed to go all the way in the self-destructive spiral that many insist on seeing in the current situation.